 Maybe they meant “China” or “South Korea;” or maybe they meant to say the “realm of Asia,” rather than “country.”

-A ‘country‘ typically is thought of to be a political area on the landscape, where the area is governed by the people that inhabit the area, and others outside the area recognize the sovereignty of the area.
-Such as Germany, or Portugal, or Uruguay.
+A country typically is thought of to be a political area on the landscape, where the area is governed by the people that inhabit the area, and others outside the area recognize the sovereignty of the area.
+Our planet is covered with examples, such as Germany, Vietnam, Portugal, or Uruguay.

 A ‘region‘ can be defined by a number of subjective characteristics.
 Regions can also vary by scale.
 A region could exist at a very local scale, such as around a town or city.
 A region could exist at a national scale.
 US states that receive a good deal of sunlight and also receive a number of retirement migrants are part of the Sunbelt.
 States that are perceived to have strong religious faith fall into the Bible Belt.
 These are perceptual regions.
 They encompass a number of administrative units, i.e. states, and are a subset of the larger “realm.”

 By the way, one of the best iTunes podcasts is The Amateur Traveler.
-The guy that does this does a great job.
+The guy, Chris Christensen, that does this website does an amazing job.